Cindy is an author and paranormal enthusiast who has published numerous books and articles on the subject of true unexplained phenomena.

 Answering the Call

 Everyone, including the subject herself, knew that Isabella Tomasi was born to join the sisterhood.
 Devoted to her faith, the young Sicilian willingly turned her life over to God at the tender age of fifteen.
 Upon shedding her former identity, she was reborn as Sister Maria Crocifissa della Concezione.

 Maria assimilated well to the cloistered environment, embracing life in the convent with open arms.
 For the next sixteen years, she would live peacefully among those who shared her ideology.
 What no one knew at the time was that, beneath her quiet exterior, a storm was brewing that would soon threaten to destroy everything in its path.

 A Mystery Unfolds

 Everything changed for the young nun when, in the summer of 1676, she was found twisting and squirming on the floor of the rectory, her face smeared with ink.
 In her hands, she clutched a sheet of paper that contained a baffling amalgamation of letters and symbols that no one present could decipher.

-She went on to say that, although she had no idea what she had written or how she had accomplished such a feat while in a trance-like state, she did know that the words, which were not her own, were intended to pull her from the arms of God and into the devil's unholy embrace.
+She went on to say that, although she had no idea what she had written or how she had accomplished such a feat while in a trance-like state, she did know that the words, which were not her own, were intended to pull her from the arms of God and into the demon's unholy embrace.